shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 require(bytes(_tokenURI).length > 0, "Empty tokenURI");
 ```

-Next we should increment the counter for `tokenIds` so we can assign a unique token ID for each post.
+Next we should increment the counter for `tokenIds` so we can assign a unique token ID for each entry.

 ```solidity
 _tokenIds.increment();
 uint256 newItemId = _tokenIds.current();
 ```

-We can then leverage the `_safeMint` function we inherited from the **ERC721.sol contract** to create a token for the post's author.
-The intent will be for the dApp to immediately mint a post's NFT when the author clicks publish.
+We can then leverage the `_safeMint` function we inherited from the **ERC721.sol contract** to create a token for the entry's author.
+The intent will be for the dApp to immediately mint an entry's NFT when the author clicks publish.

-Once minted we should set the token's URI to link it to the post using the Arweave transaction hash.
+Once minted we should set the token's URI to link it to the entry using the Arweave transaction hash.
 We should also add this relationship to our mapping tracker, `tokenURIToTokenId`, so we can later query NFTs by their token URI.

 Finally, we should emit an event that includes the author's address, the token ID and the token URI before the function returns the token ID.